leowindmeliodas/delete-key-windows/README.md

 # delete-key-windows
 - Run the tool under Administrator rights
+- When running the tool, notifications will appear, click ok to confirm
-- After running the tool, restart your computer and activate Windows with the new product key.
+- After running the tool, restart the computer and activate Windows with the new product key.
 - Good luck